bonfhir/bonfhir/docs/website/packages/core/fhir-client.md

   },
 );

-// Or if you configure your project to use TypedDocumentNode - see https://the-guild.dev/graphql/codegen/docs/getting-started
+// Or if you configure your project to use TypedDocumentNode - see https://bonfhir.dev/docs/guides/graphql
-// you can have fully typed GraphQL queries const listOrganizationDocument = graphql(/* GraphQL */ ` query ListOrganizations($name: String, $_count: Int, $_sort: String) {
+// you can have fully typed GraphQL queries const listOrganizationDocument = graphql(` query ListOrganizations($name: String, $_count: Int, $_sort: String) {
     OrganizationList(name: $name, _count: $_count, _sort: $_sort) {
       resourceType